intershop/intershop-pwa/docs/guides/nginx-startup.md

 For HTTP, the server will run on default port 80.
 If HTTPS is chosen as an upstream, it will run on default port 443.
 In the latter case the files `server.key` and `server.crt` have to be supplied in the container folder `/etx/nginx` (either by volume mapping with `docker run` or in the image itself by `docker build`).

+We're using the standard NGinx Docker image.
+Therefore we inherit all their configuration capabilities.
+For further information please refer to [the official NGinx Docker image page](https://hub.docker.com/_/nginx?tab=description)

 ### Basic Auth